 The good news is that it’s still entirely possible.
 After all, we’ve got one of the highest home ownership rates in the world, and Singapore has consistently hovered around 90% home ownership.
 (Source: SingStat.gov.sg)

-So how do you go about planning your finances to buy this seemingly “expensive” property of yours?
+So how do you go about planning your finances to buy this seemingly “expensive” house of yours?

 Many people begin house hunting by going onto one of the many property search portals in Singapore.
 They key in their criteria and start browsing the pictures of their potential dream homes.